 I have shoes with leather uppers that I purchased before my thinking changed.
 Should I discard them?
 Will that help the animal now?
 No. Will I buy shoes with leather uppers in future.
 No.

 Do you care about herd immunity?
 You should.
 Will you get the yearly flu vaccine to protect the vulnerable in our society as well as yourself?
 Eggs are used in the process of making the flu vaccine.
-Having the flu vaccine involves a compromise.
-In part 5, I referred to Australian research that aims to reduce the ethical dilemma by determining sex before hatching.
+Having the flu vaccine involves a compromise, perhaps one we will not have to make forever if research bears fruit.

-Do you use a sweetener in your coffee?
+Do you use sweetener in your coffee?
 Does it contain lactose?
-Some do and some don’t.
+Some do, some don’t.

 Do you drink almond milk or otherwise consume almonds?
-How are the flowers of almond (and other) trees pollinated?
+I have not dealt with the question of bees and honey in the first seven posts, but irrespective of your thoughts on that, how are the flowers of almond (and other) trees pollinated?
 By bees.
-Is this a natural process?
-Do the bees just fly in and out of the orchard, or are they brought there, in man-made hives?
-If the latter, although less harmful than taking their honey, it’s arguably still a form of exploitation.
-Is that enough to make you stop drinking almond milk?
-If not, you made a compromise.
+Do the bees just fly in and out of the orchard, or under some circumstances are they brought there, in man-made hives?

 The point is to think.
 To ask questions.
+To cast doubt on long held beliefs.
 To intend change, to do better.
 To find alternatives, to say no more often.

 It should never be about dogma.
+I sometimes hear vegan activists using the phrase “convert to veganism”.
 That way lies religion and unjustified ideology.